-Interpersonal skills are critical for success in both personal and professional settings.
 To evaluate your own interpersonal skills, it is important to reflect on your communication style, your ability to listen and understand others, and your capacity to work in a team.
+In this article, you will find examples of interpersonal skills self-evaluation that will help you craft a good self-evaluation.

 To evaluate your interpersonal skills, ask yourself the following questions: